ProximusLoyd/appdevel/README.md

 To build the Rust project, you need Rust and Cargo.
 You can install them from [rust-lang.org](https://www.rust-lang.org/tools/install) or using appropriate package managers.

-tu buid it from source in rust simply try
+to buid it from source in rust, simply try in the project root directory that had been git cloned

 ```bash
 cargo build --release